tom-frantz/chesslet/README.md

 ### A Wonderful SEF Project

 ## Setting Up The App
+All of these commands should be run from the base folder (The directory this file is in)

 ### To install the python requirements
 First, setup a python virtual env